 Contrary to popular belief, producers don’t just finance a programme; their work also covers a wide array of responsibilities necessary to ensure a smooth production process.

-But it’s not uncommon to mix up these titles because the title of producer can refer to a multitude of roles across various industries.
+But it’s not uncommon to mix up these titles because the title, producer, can refer to a multitude of roles across various industries.
 For example, there is a difference between a news and a sports producer or a TV and film producer.
 For the purpose of this article, however, we will focus on a producer’s general functions.

 Depending on the industry and role you are in, a producer’s responsibilities will almost always include the following: